Symptoms and conditions of Craniocervical Instability

 A Digital Motion X-Ray or DMX is a tool we use to help understand a patient’s neck instability and how we may be able to help the patients with our treatments.
 In the illustration below a patient who suffered from upper cervical instability demonstrated hypermobility of the C1-C2.
 This hypermobility can result in common symptoms of neck pain, headaches, dizziness, vertigo, tinnitus, concentration difficulties, anxiety, and other symptoms common in TMJ/TMD patients.

-Throughout this article I suggested that you visit the companion articles on this website for each symptom and condition.
-In those articles I hope you will find more specific information to the conditions and symptoms that have plagued you.
+Throughout this article, I suggested that you visit the companion articles on this website for each symptom and condition.
+In those articles, I hope you will find more specific information on the conditions and symptoms that have plagued you.

-In each article is a description and explanation of Prolotherapy treatments, cervical spine curver correction and the various methods and tests we use to help find and treat
+In each article is a description and explanation of Prolotherapy treatments, cervical spine curve correction, and the various methods and tests we use to help find and treat

 Prolotherapy is a regenerative injection technique that utilizes substances as simple as dextrose to repair and regenerate damaged ligaments.